 Skin and Hair

 Vitamin B12 is effective in treating Alzheimer’s disease.
 This disease is accompanied by symptoms like confusion and cognitive degeneration.
-It has been reported by medical experts that patients suffering from this disease contains lower amounts of Vitamin B12 in their bodies.

 Signs of a Vitamin B12 deficiency

-Since we obtain vitamin B12 only from animal foods in our diet, vitamin B12 deficiencies tend to develop among strict vegetarians, especially vegan children, who eat no animal products.
-However, the elderly, and those who are unable to absorb vitamin B12 from the intestinal tract are also at risk, as well as those who are pregnant or who suffer hemorrhage or intestinal disorders.
+Since we obtain vitamin B12 only from animal foods in our diet.
+Vitamin B12 deficiencies tend to develop among strict vegetarians, especially vegan children, who eat no animal products.
+However, the elderly, and those who are unable to absorb *vitamin B12 from the intestinal tract are also at risk.
+As well as those who are pregnant or who suffer hemorrhage or intestinal disorders.

 people age 14 and older, 2.4 mcg;